 4831 West 5th Street | Architect: Unknown | Built: 1890 | Lost: ca. 1944

-Elmer J. Woefler bought the deserted house from the county in 1944 for $1,500 and dismantled it.
+Thereafter the house remained vacant and became known to area residents as the “Haunted House.”
+St. Louis County then took over the home, placing it on the delinquent tax list.
+Elmer J. Woefler bought the deserted building from the county in 1944 for $1,500 and dismantled it.
 Many parts of the house—including three of its fireplaces—were used in a house Woellfer built for himself along Highway 61 in Duluth at Rest Point.
-He also built some tourist cabins at that site with materials salvaged from the Prescott House, and Mrs. Woellfer kept the gold-leaf basin.
-By the 1950s, other homes had sprung up on the Prescott lot.
+He also built some tourist cabins at that site with materials salvaged from the Prescott House.
+Other homes were built on the house’s lot by the 1950s.